cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 ```
 ## Connect the relayer

-After the relayer is configured with the two blockchains, start running it and connect the two blockchains.
+After the relayer is configured with the two blockchains, start running the relayer and connect the two blockchains.

 ```bash
 # relayer connection